SAGINAW BAY YACHT CLUB

 The General Manager is required to notify members of any violation of the By-Laws or Dock Rules, and also report such violation to the House Committee Chairman and Board of Directors.

 The foregoing Dock Rules may be altered, amended, suspended or repealed at any duly constituted meeting of the Board of Directors.

 Rules pertaining to the use of SBYC grounds for RV parking are as follows:

-- Eligibility: Full, Social, Junior, Surviving Spouse, Life and Non-Resident members are allowed to bring their RV and use it as outlined below.
+- Eligibility: Full, Social, Junior, Life and Non-Resident members are allowed to bring their RV and use it as outlined below.
 The members are allowed to have guests visit or stay with them in the RV but, as outlined in the House Rules, the member must be present and they are responsible for their guest(s) while they are on the grounds.
 Guests are allowed to use the bath house for lavatory ad shower needs.